Guide to saving money on your wedding day

 While some brides choose to treasure their dresses after the big day, there’s also a growing trend among financial-savvy newlyweds who decide to sell on their dresses for others to walk down the aisle in.
 There are a host of online sites, including Still White and Preloved, where you can find second hand designer gowns, from the likes of Jenny Packham and Maggie Sottero, for less.

-There’s no need to break the bank when shopping for a dress as the high street has an impressive choice for brides on a budget.
-Head to the likes of Monsoon, Phase Eight and BHS, along with H&M and ASOS which recently unveiled affordable new bridal collections, while Reiss and Whistles are ideal for those looking for shorter styles.
+There’s no need to break the bank when shopping for a dress, as the high street has an impressive choice for brides on a budget.
+Head to the likes of Monsoon, Phase Eight and BHS, along with H&M and ASOS which recently unveiled affordable new bridal collections.
+Check out our round-up of where to find high street dresses for some ideas.

 Veils, jewellery, bags and more, before you know it the finishing touches to your wedding day look can add up.
 Family heirlooms, such as vintage earrings, dainty necklaces and pretty bracelets, make a nice sentimental touch and also count as your ‘something old’.
 It’s also worth asking recently married friends if they have a veil you could wear, ticking off your ‘something borrowed’ at the same time as saving money.